 Patients usually need to keep wearing glasses even with a low dosage treatment of atropine drops.
 The level of their myopia typically does not progress further as much as it can without atropine therapy.

 Spend more time outdoors

 Research shows that a healthy amount of Vitamin D from natural sunlight has positive health benefits.
 It’s believed that UV rays, in limited amounts, may be able to alter the shape of the cornea.

 The majority of patients who receive atropine therapy experience little to no side effects.
 Some patients may feel a light stinging sensation, blurriness, or sensitivity to light, but these symptoms disappear quickly.
 Approximately 1% of patients have reported feeling itchy or experiencing some redness around the eye area.

 To schedule a consultation with Dr. Ingryd Lorenzana and Dr. Maggie and to find out if atropine therapy is right for you, contact our practice today.
-Our experienced staff at Brain Vision Institute will consider your total health needs, ensuring that you get the right treatment for effective management of your nearsightedness.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+Our experienced staff at Brain Vision Institute will consider your total health needs, ensuring that you get the right treatment for effective management of your nearsightedness.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.